vala-lang/vala-docs/docs/tutorials/programming-language/main/02-00-basics/02-04-data-types.md

 ## 2.4.5.
 Static Type Casting

 In Vala, you can cast a variable from one type to another.
-For a static type cast, a variable is casted by the desired type name with parenthesis.
+For a static type cast, a variable is cast by the desired type name with parenthesis.
 A static cast doesn't impose any runtime type safety checking.
 It works for all Vala types.
 For example,